CityofToronto/bdit_data-sources/volumes/miovision/README.md

 ![TMC movements](img/intersection_tmc.png)

-**Blue line represents `leg_old` whereas yellow arrows represent `movement_uid`** Figure above shows that for each `leg_old` (leg for TMC) , there are four possible `movement_uid`.
-The `leg_old` is E whereas the `movement_uid` are 1, 2, 3, 4 for the above example.
+**Blue line represents `leg_old` whereas yellow arrows represent `movement_uid`** Figure above shows that for each `leg_old` (leg for TMC) , there are four possible `movement_uid`: 1 - thru; 2 - left turn; 3 - right turn; and 4 - u-turn.
+For the example above, the `leg_old` is E and `movement_uid` 1, 2, 3, 4 represent traffic coming from the west, north, south and east, respectively.
 For a fully working intersection, there will be 16 possible TMC since there are 4 directions and 4 legs in each direction for TMC. \
 (4 possible legs * 4 legs each = 16 TMCs)

 ![ATR movements](img/intersection_atr2.png)